pseudospectators/WaveRange/README.md

 This work is supported by the FLAGSHIP2020, MEXT within the priority study4 (Advancement of meteorological and global environmental predictions utilizing observational “Big Data”).

-I. GENERAL INFORMATION

-WaveRange is a utility for compression of CFD data, inspired by image processing.
-It uses wavelet decomposition and subsequent range coding with quantization suitable for floating-point data.

 II.
 COMPILING AND BUILDING